wolfSSL/wolfssl/README.md

 ## Notes, Please Read

 ### Note 1
-wolfSSL as of 3.6.6 no longer enables SSLv3 by default.  wolfSSL also no longer supports static key cipher suites with PSK, RSA, or ECDH.
+wolfSSL as of 3.6.6 no longer enables SSLv3 by default.
+By default, wolfSSL also no longer supports static key cipher suites with PSK, RSA, or ECDH.
 This means if you plan to use TLS cipher suites you must enable DH (DH is on by default), or enable ECC (ECC is on by default), or you must enable static key cipher suites with one or more of the following defines:

 ```
 WOLFSSL_STATIC_DH
 WOLFSSL_STATIC_RSA
 WOLFSSL_STATIC_PSK
 ```
-Though static key cipher suites are deprecated and will be removed from future versions of TLS.
-They also lower your security by removing PFS.
+Static key cipher suites are being deprecated and will be removed from future versions of TLS.
+They also lower your security by removing perfect forward secrecy (PFS).

 When compiling `ssl.c`, wolfSSL will now issue a compiler error if no cipher suites are available.
 You can remove this error by defining